SAMP-git/SAOI/README.md

 ## How to install SAOI_FileManager
 - Create folder scriptfiles\SAOI

+## How to fast import files to boot
 - Create file scriptfiles\SAOI\SaoiFiles.txt
 - Place the file name is in the file SaoiFiles.txt